rafalcode/nf2rem/README.md

 4) remote Windows check using smbclient

 The approach adopted is to sole the easier problems first and build up from there.

+The service capability of the local windows machine

 # Cron-nature of script
 As the script is run on a regular basis, it must be in the current user's crontab file.
 The shuld be a script to check whether these are in place.